 Best Time To Visit Little Andaman Island

-The most cherished time to visit this beautiful island is between the months of November and May.
+The best time to visit Little Andaman Island is between the months of November and May.
 At this time, one will face minimal rain and storms, therefore, creating perfect weather to chill by the beachside.
 It is during winters that this island is at its best and ideal to visit.
 It is also the best time to partake in the many water sports activities.

 Best Places To Visit In Little Andaman Island

-Make the most of your trip to the Little Andaman Island by covering the following tourist attractions.
+Make the most of your trip to Little Andaman Island by covering the following tourist attractions.

 1. Butler Bay Beach

-Butler Bay Beach is one of those lesser trodden places of Little Andaman Island which deserves to be explored and adorned.
-With palm-fringed shoreline and greenish-blue sea water, it is just a perfect place to lay back and just relax.
+Butler Bay Beach is one of those lesser trodden places of Little Andaman Island which deserves to be explored and adored.
+This beautiful beach is one of the best places to visit in Little Andaman.
+With palm-fringed shoreline and greenish-blue seawater, it is just a perfect place to lay back and just relax.
 It is also well-acclaimed as one of the best surfing spots in India.
 Therefore, many surfers visit this place to make the most of it.
 Moreover, nothing here soothes better than witnessing sunrays merge with calms waves during sunset.
 There is no entry fee levied by the government to visit this place.